JPCC-LL/citation_extension/README.md

 ##Usage Instructions##
+* Users can click on the Extension logo if the current page can be cited.
+* If possible, the user can then choose the citation format from a dropdown menu.
-Users simply input a web address and select what format they wish to use in the drop-down menu.
-A citation is then produced and returned which the users may copy and paste to create their works cited page.
+* After clicking the Generate button, the extension will return a citation in which the user may copy and paste to create their works cited page.

 ##History##